We detail the developments surrounding the municipal bond tax exemption and provide context through a volatile and uncertain market.

 Municipal entities of all types, including states, cities, counties, and towns, use munis to fund day-to-day operations and capital projects such as schools, highways, and sewer systems.

-Munis are generally considered “safe” investments because default rates have been historically lower than those for comparable corporate bonds.
+Munis are generally considered “safe” investments because default rates have historically been lower than those of comparable corporate bonds.
 However, GO bonds issued by municipalities such as cities and counties can default.
 Additionally, some municipal bonds, such as high-yield ones, may be risky.

 According to the National League of Cities, tax-exempt bonds have financed more than 75% of the U.S. infrastructure.
 And munis are projected to finance $3 trillion in new infrastructure investments by 2031.
 According to Municipal Bonds for America, about 72% of muni bonds are owned by individual investors directly or through mutual funds.
 The IRS said that 60% of muni investors are over 65 years old.